-At the end last season, he scored the last-gasp try that beat Saracens 18-16 in the Premiership semi-final at Sandy Park and helped the Chiefs to lift the title for the first time with a 23-20 victory over Wasps at Twickenham.
+Fast forward to the end of the 2016-17 season, he scored the last-gasp try that beat Saracens in the Premiership semi-final at Sandy Park and helped the Chiefs to lift the title for the first time with a 23-20 victory over Wasps at Twickenham.

-Fly half Joe, his younger brother, has also come through the Chiefs academy system at Ivybridge College, first played in the Premiership against Newcastle Falcons last November and represented England at U20 level in the Six Nations Championship.
+Fly half Joe, his younger brother, has also come through the Chiefs academy system at Ivybridge College, first played in the Premiership against Newcastle Falcons last November and represented England at U20 level in the Six Nations.

 10 points - 2T